These healthy pop tarts are a healthier take on the traditional pop tarts! No yeast, no corn syrup, no butter, and no oil needed!

 If you do not have yogurt, you can use reduced-fat (or light) sour cream.

-Are these pop tarts vegan?
+Are pop tarts vegan?

 I used sweetened coconut yogurt (Nakula brand) to ensure these pop tarts ARE vegan.